-Gamma-secretase occurs as a large complex containing presenilin (bearing the active site aspartates), nicastrin, Aph-1, and Pen-2 with at least 18 TMSs (Lazarov et al. 2006).
+The γ-secretase complex, contains presenilin (bearing the active site aspartates), nicastrin, Aph-1, and Pen-2 with at least 18 TMSs (Lazarov et al. 2006).
 EM and single-particle image analyses have been applied to the purified enzyme, which produces physiological ratios of Abeta40 and Abeta42.
 The 3D EM structure revealed a large, cylindrical interior chamber, approximately 20-40 Å in length, consistent with a proteinaceous proteolytic site that is occluded from the hydrophobic environment of the lipid bilayer.
 Lectin tagging of the nicastrin ectodomain enabled proper orientation of the globular, approximately 120-A-long complex within the membrane and revealed approximately 20-Å pores at the top and bottom that provide potential exit ports for cleavage products to the extra- and intracellular compartments.
-The reconstructed 3D map provides a physical basis for hydrolysis of transmembrane substrates within a lipid bilayer and release of the products into distinct subcellular compartments (Lazarov et al. 2006).
+The reconstructed 3D map provided a physical basis for hydrolysis of transmembrane substrates within a lipid bilayer and release of the products into distinct subcellular compartments (Lazarov et al. 2006).